TartanMalcolm/Dreamcatching/README.md

     1. Distributing
         - Bot: Distributor
         - Session Aim: Distribute rewards.
         - Operation: When an End User is offering to pay or provide any tangible benefit, calculate who gets what portion of that benefit.
 NB this isn't necessarily cash.
-This is the disperal event, and so will call on the Attributor to decide the cut.
+This is the Disperal Event, and so will call on the Attributor to decide the cut.
 Record the fact in the Wallet of the End User, in order to provide a view of what that End User has received versus, at any point through an Attribution call, what they really should have.
         - Output: Updated Wallet.
 Updated contribution.
         - Talks to:
             - Attributor